 Having needed help through difficult times, David knows what being a part of a loving, supportive, spiritual community has done for him.
 He wants everyone to understand they can have the same experience.

-The Rev. Patricia (Pat) Green, Associate Rector (Non-Stipendiary)
+Rev. Patricia “Pat” Green, Non-Stipendiary Associate Priest

 Rev. Pat grew up here at St. Mark’s.
 Her family moved here in 1958 because her father was stationed at Kirtland Airforce Base.
 She lived in Albuquerque through her first years of high school before moving to Florida, but she returned for college, graduating from UNM with a Bachelor’s degree in English and Theater Arts.
 She met her husband, Al, and married while at UNM.
 They moved and Rev. Pat completed a Master’s degree in counseling from the University of Arizona, working in child abuse and drug and alcohol abuse treatment.
 She and Al returned to St. Mark’s after their children were grown.
 Rev. Pat spent many hours here as a lector, chalice bearer, teacher, serving on the vestry and as lay pastoral care coordinator at St. Mark’s before being called to become a clergyperson.
 She began a journey to Texas, where she was a classmate with Fr.
 Christopher at the Seminary of the Southwest.